 Corsica River Watershed Awareness Day

-The sixth annual Corsica Watershed Awareness Day was held Saturday, September 17, 2011 from noon to 4 p.m. at Bloomfield Farm on Route 213, just north of Centreville.
-It was attended by about 1100 people.
-This event gave people of all ages an opportunity to reconnect with the river that makes the area a special place to live or visit.
-This free event combined family fun with engaging environmental education.
-The “fun” part included tours of the historic farmhouse, a variety of tasty food offerings, hayrides, pony rides, petting zoo, pond fishing, face painting, pumpkin painting, and creative craft activities for children.
-Lively musical entertainment was offered throughout the day by Chester River Runoff, a dynamic local bluegrass group that mixes originalChesapeakesongs with unique takes on traditional favorites.
+Each year CRC conducts a Corsica Watershed Awareness Day on the third Saturday in September from noon to 4 p.m. at Bloomfield Farm on Route 213, just north of Centreville.
+This event gives people of all ages an opportunity to reconnect with the river that makes the area a special place to live or visit.
+This free event combines family fun with engaging environmental education.
+The “fun” part included a variety of tasty food offerings, hayrides, pony rides, petting zoo, pond fishing, face painting, pumpkin painting, and creative craft activities for children.
+Live musical entertainment is offered throughout the day.

 Education & Outreach